 You've heard the terms "plant-based," "vegan" and "vegetarian" thrown around and they all sound pretty similar — yet they're not actually one and the same.
 So how does going vegetarian differ from a vegan diet?
-And is eating plant-based better than going vegetarian?
+And is eating plant-based better than committing to vegetarianism?

 What Is a Plant-Based Diet?

 There is no single, universally accepted definition of a plant-based diet.
 The general idea is primarily eating plants while allowing for small or occasional amounts of animal products, including meat.
 Some people refer to this eating plan as "chegan" — a play on words for a vegan who "cheats."

 One thing is certain, though: This eating approach is on the rise.
 An impressive 32 percent of respondents say they eat less meat now than they did three years ago, a January 2016 survey conducted by National Public Radio (NPR) and Truven Health Analytics found.
 And among those who are curbing their meat intake, 60 percent cite health as their primary concern.

 Dairy is also on the decline.
 The amount of milk people drank in North America plummeted 22 percent between 2006 and 2016, which paralleled a triple-digit increase in plant alternatives during that same period, a 2018 Cargill report shows.
 While most Americans aren't taking the leap to full-on vegetarianism or veganism, more and more are moving towards a plant-based diet.